syncfusion-content/javascript-docs/js/api/ejDiagram.md

-Update the width of the objects in the selection list to the width of first object in selection list
+Scale the selected objects to the width of the first selected object